hariKarthic/jquery.fixedheader/README.txt

 Usage :
 ---------------

-call .fixedheader() on the table that need header to be fixed on scroll.
+call .fixedheader() on the tables that needs header to be fixed when scrolling.